- Utility Department

 - Switch-over valves between Lake LBJ and the City water system prohibited

-Two conditions cause back flow: back siphoning and back pressure.
-Back siphoning can occur if pressure in a pipe system drops and causes a vacuum that pulls water from other areas of the system toward the vacuum.
+Two conditions cause backflow: back siphoning and backpressure.
+Back siphoning can occur if the pressure in a pipe system drops and causes a vacuum that pulls water from other areas of the system toward the vacuum.

 Heavy usage elsewhere or a main break could cause water pressure to drop in main lines, causing back siphoning to occur which would pull water from your plumbing or irrigation system into the public supply and your home’s plumbing.

-The City requires back flow prevention devices to be installed anywhere there exists a connection that could allow tainted water into the City system or private plumbing.
-These devices are subject to testing by a qualified back flow prevention assembly tester upon installation.
-In many cases they are subject to periodic tests later, as well.
+The City requires devices called backflow prevention assemblies (BPA's) to be installed anywhere there exists a connection that could allow tainted water into the City system or private plumbing.
+These devices are subject to testing by a qualified backflow prevention assembly tester upon installation.
+In many cases, they are subject to periodic tests later, as well.

-Common locations where back flow presenters are required are swimming pool automatic refill lines, refill lines for garden ponds and decorative fountains, and landscape irrigation systems.
-We also require hose bibb vacuum breakers on all external faucets to prevent back flow from garden hoses.
+Common locations where BPA's are required are swimming pool automatic refill lines, refill lines for garden ponds and decorative fountains, and landscape irrigation systems.
+We also require hose bibb vacuum breakers on all external faucets to prevent backflow from garden hoses.

-The type of back flow preventer applied in a situation depends on the level of hazard and the type of backflow which could occur.
+The type of BPA applied in a situation depends on the level of hazard and the type of backflow which could occur.

 The Texas Commission on Environmental Quality classifies water as either health hazard or non-health hazard.
 Health hazard means the water contains organisms or chemicals that could seriously sicken people or even lead to death if consumed.
 Non-health means the water is not likely to cause serious illness, but would not be desirable to drink from the standpoint of taste or appearance.

 Types of backflow devices and their applications in terms of hazard level

 - Reduced pressure zone backflow prevention assembly (RP): health hazard, non-health hazard, protects against back siphoning and backpressure